Baptism of the Lord | Mark 1:4-11

 And so we cannot see them.

 We do not see our neighbor, because we know her, and if we stop to see the burden she is carrying we may have to lift some of it ourselves.
 We do not look for God, because we already know as much as we care to know, thank you.
 Seeing God would be life changing, and we are not that brave or that stupid.
-Why look in the mirror when our image of ourselves is more pleasing?
+Why look in the mirror when the image we imagine is more pleasing?

-Stating the obvious again, that is what I am doing.
+Stating the obvious, that is what I am doing.
 We don’t care to hear it.
 We already know what it means, and we have all heard this sermon a hundred different ways, so why listen now?

 “He saw the heavens torn apart and the Spirit descending like a dove upon him.”
 Was that John or Jesus who saw, and did the other one even notice?
 And the voice that came from heaven, who heard it?
-Who believes such a thing happened, or was it only a way of telling a story, a wrinkle in the Gospel narrative, and do we hear it at all?
+Who believes such a thing happened, or was it only a way of telling a story, a wrinkle in the Gospel narrative, and do we hear this voice at all?
 If I hear a voice, could it be God, or must it be my unconscious mind talking to me?
+How do I know the difference?

 Anyway, how do you talk about God to people who are tired of listening?
-When did it happen that talking about God, or God help you the Bible, was the same as being intellectually insipid?
-Why are skeptics celebrated as insightful while those who are open to possibilities of the spirit considered dimwitted?
+When did it happen that talking about God, or, God help you, the Bible, was the same as being intellectually insipid?
+Why are skeptics celebrated as insightful and brilliant, while those who are open to possibilities of the spirit considered dimwitted?

-It is a wonder that anyone notices God at all.
-It is a miracle.
+It’s a wonder that anyone notices God at all.
+In fact, it’s a miracle.

 Just look at the messengers.
 John the Baptist, preaching in the wilderness.
 An unlikely bunch of rough disciples.
 Women.
-Most of the New Testament written by a zealot who claimed mystical experiences.
+Most of the New Testament written by a zealot claiming mystical experiences.
 More women.
-Prophets who wore strange clothes, or no clothes, or who otherwise exhibited odd and unusual behavior.
+Prophets who wore strange clothes, or no clothes, or who otherwise exhibited odd and unusual behaviors, things that might indicate mushrooms were involved.
 Judging by all of these people, it seems that God does not speak through the mainstream.
-The people existing comfortably in the middle already know what they want to know.
+The people existing comfortably in the middle already know what they want to know, and they’ve heard all the voices they care to hear.

 God is on the edges, witnessed by the fringe elements of the faith community.
 Remember, Jesus himself was an outsider, rejected and killed by the intelligentsia.
 It was only years later that he became a central, loved, and respected figure at the heart of what is now Christianity.